← Back to research

 How is Daytona different from E2B?

-Daytona offers faster creation (90ms vs 150ms), Computer Use support, and Docker-based isolation.
-E2B has stronger Firecracker isolation and larger enterprise adoption.
+Daytona offers faster creation (90ms vs 150ms), Computer Use support, GPU sandboxes, and mid-execution snapshots with Docker-based isolation.
+E2B has stronger Firecracker isolation and an Apache-2.0 license versus Daytona's copyleft AGPL-3.0.

 Who competes with Daytona?